ZachDischner/python_challenge/README.md

 # IPDetective
 Zach Dischner - March 31 2017

+Clone with `git clone git@github.com:ZachDischner/swimlane_challenge.git IPDetective`

+Make sure your environment is up-to-snuff as described by `environment.yaml`

 ## Overview
 IPDetective is a collection of modules that provides basic utilities for parsing IP addresses from a file, fetching GEO/RDAP metadata for addresses, and filtering down a collection of IPs and associated metadata.
 The overall approach is as follows: